Regional lockout: Circumvention

 One method to bypass printer-region-coding is to store empty cartridges from the old region and refill them with the ink of cartridges from the new region, but many modern ink cartridges have chips and sensors to prevent refilling, which makes the process more difficult.
+On the Internet, one can find refilling instructions for various cartridge models.
+Another method is have ink cartridges from the old region shipped to the new region.

 Some manufacturers of regionalized printers also offer region-free printers specially designed for travelers.

-See also anti-refilling protections used by printer manufacturers.

 Smartphones, tablets, and computers

 Samsung devices

 Starting from the Samsung Galaxy Note 3, Samsung phones and tablets contained a warning label stating that it would only operate with SIM cards from the region the phone was sold in.
 A spokesperson clarified the policy, stating that it was intended to prevent grey-market reselling, and that it only applied to the first SIM card inserted.
 For devices to use a SIM card from other regions, one of the following actions totaling five minutes or longer in length must first be performed with the SIM card from the local region: